gs0622/sysinfo/README.md

 =======
 #### Howto
-On Windows/Ubuntu/Mac, go to [chrome://extensions](chrome://extensions), press the button of <button type="button">Load unpacked extension...</button>, the load this project folder.
+On Windows/Ubuntu/Mac, go to [chrome://extensions](chrome://extensions), press the button of

+<button type="button">Load unpacked extension...</button>

+, then load this project folder.

 On Android, use [Chrome Dev Editor](https://github.com/dart-lang/chromedeveditor) to open this project, then deploy to mobile.

 -enjoy